Frequently Asked Questions

 Maintaining up to date equipment.

-You are also assured that we maintain our certifications in CPR, Neonatal Resuscitation, up to date education (CEU) and certificates and memberships.
+You are also assured that we maintain our certifications in CPR, Neonatal Resuscitation, up to date education (CEU) and certificates, memberships. and licenses

 Each birth is a once-in-a-lifetime event.
 Most people budget and plan for things they really want, because it is worth it to them.
 Birthing a child the way you want to is as important as the special things we expect to pay out of pocket for, like weddings, cars, engagement rings, and vacations.